formancehq/docs/oss/ledger/advanced/concurrency-model.md

 ---
 # Concurrency Model

-Transations commited to the ledger are fully atomic and serialized, supported by two separate and ordered concurrency-control mechanisms preventing effectively race-conditions to happen:
+Transactions commited to the ledger are fully atomic and serialized, supported by two separate and ordered concurrency-control mechanisms preventing effectively race-conditions to happen:

 0. Pre-commit in-memory or Redis-based locking
 1. Optimistic locking